-5.14 End of Consultation
+End of Consultation

-- 5.14.1 At the end of the consultation period the manager will give full consideration to all comments received from staff and the Trade Unions and will make a decision on the way forward. - 5.14.2 Staff will be selected on the basis of their relevant skills, experience and qualifications to undertake the remaining jobs, as assessed through formal interviews held in accordance with the CCG's recruitment and selection procedures. - 5.14.3 In considering any measures to avoid compulsory redundancies, including requests for voluntary redundancy or early retirement, operational efficiency and service needs must be taken into consideration.
+- 5.26 At the end of the consultation period the manager will give full consideration to all comments received from staff and the Trade Unions and will make a decision on the way forward. - 5.27 Staff will be selected based on their relevant skills, experience, and qualifications to undertake the remaining jobs, as assessed through formal interviews held in accordance with ICB recruitment and selection procedures. - 5.28 In considering any measures to avoid compulsory redundancies, including requests for voluntary redundancy or early retirement, operational efficiency and service needs must be taken into consideration. - 5.29 In the event the ICB considers voluntary redundancy applicable, the ICB will set out the terms of this arrangement in full alongside any application process.